A survey of generative AI adoption and perceived productivity among scientists who program: Results

 Our survey of scientific programmers yielded 868 respondents that met the inclusion criteria, which required programming at least sometimes as part of their research work (Methods~\ref{section:methods-inclusion}).
 We emphasize that this is a non-random, convenience sample.

 The sample skewed heavily toward early-career researchers: graduate student research assistants were the most common respondents (331), followed by research staff (225), faculty (152), and post-doctoral researchers (126).
 Only 21 respondents identified as research software engineers.
 This was somewhat surprising, as the survey was advertised in a monthly newsletter and Slack workspace for the United States Research Software Engineer Association.
-One explanation may be that community members who identify with research software engineering hold a variety of job titles, such as graduate student researcher or research staff.
+One explanation may be that community members who identify with research software engineering hold a variety of job titles, such as graduate student researcher or research staff, and may prioritize those identities when asked about their position.
 Overall, however, the sample appears to capture more "scientists who program" than professional scientific programmers.

 Programming experience ranged from $<1$ to 55 years (median = 7, $\mu$ = 9.50, $\sigma$ = 9.20; Figure~\ref{fig:years_program_exp}), with the distribution skewing toward less experienced programmers consistent with a high proportion of students.
 As expected, programming experience was moderately correlated with research experience ($r = 0.54$, $p < 2.2e-16$ for $\log_{10}$-transformed years; note this transformation is applied because of the long-tail of the experience distribution visible in Figure~\ref{fig:years_program_exp}).
 Python was the most commonly used programming language, followed by R and MATLAB (Table \ref{tab:programming_languages}).
 There were more men than women in the sample.
 Of those who provided gender information, 441 identified as men, 384 as women, and 24 as non-binary or gender diverse; 19 respondents declined to answer.